 - 7.1.
 Officers will continue to attend the Good Governance Group and will commit time to review and monitor governance and assurance arrangements. - 7.2.
 Officers will be assigned to lead on areas identified as improvement areas. - 7.3.
-After approval of the Local Code of Corporate Governance, arrangements will be made to communicate this to all elected members and employees.
+The Local Code of Corporate Governance will be communicated to all elected members and employees.